USAFA-ECE/ece281-book/book/HW/HW6.md

 ## Download Digital

 1. Download [Digital](https://github.com/hneemann/Digital) from GitHub.
-2. Unzip Digital and copy the entire unzipped it to someplace convenient.
+2. Unzip Digital and copy the entire unzipped folder to someplace convenient.
 3. You don't actually need to install Digital; you can just run the `Digital.exe` by double clicking on it.
 4. You may be prompted to install Java Runtime.
     - On a MissionNet computer you can install from the Self Service Client.